Kundalini yoga consists of different breathing techniques, repetitive movements, meditation, spiritual practice, and self-development. The ancient...

 Yoga means something a little different to everyone.
-This comprehensive guide will cover just about everything you need to know and will point you to even more detailed resources that fit your particular interests.
+This comprehensive guide will cover everything and guide you to more detailed resources that fit your particular interests.

-Feel free to navigate to each section within the table of contents and skip ahead to what you're most interested in!
+Feel free to navigate each section individually within the table of contents and skip ahead to what you’d like to read!

-The word yoga is Sanskrit in origin and means union.
-In an ancient context, yoga may have begun over 5000 years ago, as a form of self-shamanism, in the Indus Valley region.
-It then spread through India as one of six philosophical systems within Hinduism.
+The word yoga is Sanskrit in origin and means “union.”
+In an ancient context, yoga may have begun over 5000 years ago, as a form of self-shamanism, in the Indus Valley region, around 3000 BC.
+It then grew in India as one of six philosophical systems within Hinduism.
 The discipline originally encompassed mental, physical, and spiritual practices.
-However, yoga was primarily a spiritual practice, which aimed to bring the mind and body together in universal harmony.
+However, yoga was primarily a spiritual practice that aimed to bring the mind and body in universal harmony.

-In the modern sense, yoga retains many of its ancient traits, including harmonization of the mind and body and a focus on spirituality.
+In the modern sense, yoga retains many of its ancient traits, including harmonizing the mind and body and focusing on spirituality.
 But today, more emphasis is placed on asana (bodily poses) and the physical aspects of yoga in general.
-In essence, the promotion of relaxation and fitness have come to the fore for modern yoga, and the practice is largely categorized either by style or by difficulty level.
+In essence, the promotion of relaxation and fitness has come to the fore for modern yoga, and the practice is primarily categorized by either “style” or difficulty level.

-Although origin dates vary, it is thought that the practice of yoga goes back approximately 5000 years — to 3000 BCE.
-Traditional Yoga began in ancient India as one of six orthodox schools of Hindu philosophy.
-This is based on references to yoga in ancient Sanskrit texts — namely, the Vedic Sanskrit texts the Rigveda and the Upanishads.
+Although origin dates vary, the practice of yoga goes back approximately 5000 years — to 3000 BCE.
+Traditional Yoga began in ancient India as one of six orthodox schools of Hindu philosophy, as per references in ancient Sanskrit texts — namely, the Vedic Sanskrit texts, the Rigveda, and the Upanishads.

 The original goals of yoga focused on spiritual development and self-realization.
 Many sources cite Moksha (liberation) as the ultimate goal.
 In this state, the practitioner would be free of suffering and fully aware of their higher consciousness.

-One of the key texts that spurred the popularity of yoga in the West was the Yoga Sutras.
-Attributed to a sage named Patanjali at some point between 500 BCE and 400 CE.
-The Yoga Sutras text includes 195 philosophical aphorisms about yoga, including an explanation of ashtanga (the eight limbs of yoga) that is largely considered to be the basis for modern-day yoga practice.
+One of the critical texts that spurred the popularity of yoga in the West was the Yoga Sutras, by a sage named Patanjali between 500 BCE and 400 CE.
+The Yoga Sutras text includes 195 philosophical aphorisms about yoga, including an explanation of ashtanga (the eight limbs of yoga), the basis for modern-day yoga practice.

-Yoga reached the West slowly, beginning in the 1890s and increased in popularity up until the mid-20th century when it truly began to flourish.
+Yoga reached the West slowly, beginning in the 1890s and increasing in popularity until the mid-20th century when it truly began to flourish.
 Swami Vivekananda is often credited with bringing yoga to the West around 1893 when he emigrated to the United States from India.
-Hatha yoga became a practiced exercise in the United States in the 1930s and 40s, after Sri Krishnamacharya taught it to a number of the major Indian teachers in that country.
-Hatha Yoga gained momentum in the 1960s and reached its peak in the 70s when New Age idealism emerged in the post-60s era and interest in Eastern spirituality was high among young Americans.
-In the 1980s, a number of studies reported the health benefits of yoga.
-It was promoted as an exercise with its physical benefits taking precedence over its spiritual and mental ones.
+Hatha yoga became a practiced exercise in the United States in the 1930s and 40s, after Sri Krishnamacharya had taught it to a number of the significant Indian teachers of the West.
+Hatha Yoga gained momentum in the 1960s and reached its peak in the 70s when New Age idealism emerged in the post-60s era, and interest in Eastern spirituality was high among young Americans.
+In the 1980s, when several studies reported the health benefits of yoga, yoga was promoted as an exercise with its physical benefits taking precedence over its spiritual and mental ones.

-Based on a classical ashtanga (eight limbed) yoga model, from which hatha yoga stems, the systemic eight-branched discipline encompasses a non-linear process.
-With the aim to attain universal unity and samadhi bliss.
+Based on a classical ashtanga (eight-limbed) yoga model, which Hatha yoga stems from, the systemic eight-branched discipline encompasses a non-linear process aiming to attain universal unity and samadhi bliss.